 - 1. Start a new Personal Communications session and log on to a user ID with access to the minidisk where you will transfer the DVD files. - 2.
-If you have already set up a dvdbinary transfer type, skip to substep "3" on page 241.
+If you have already set up a dvdbinary transfer type, skip to substep "3" on page 281.
 Otherwise, create a new transfer type called dvdbinary. - a.
 From the Edit menu, click Preferences then Transfer. - b.
 In the File Transfer Settings window, click the General tab and verify that the Host Type is VM/CMS.
 If not, select VM/CMS from the Host Type list. - c.
-Click the VM tab. - 1) In the Transfer Type field, enter dvdbinary. - 2) Select Fixed in the Record Format list. - 3) In the Logical Record Length field, enter 1028. - 4) Click Save. - 5) Click OK. - 3.
-Load the z/VM product DVD in the DVD drive.
+Click the VM tab. - i) In the Transfer Type field, enter dvdbinary. - ii) Select Fixed in the Record Format list. - iii) In the Logical Record Length field, enter 1028. - iv) Click Save. - v) Click OK. - 3.
+Load the z/VM product DVD DISC 1 in the DVD drive.

-Note: If your DVD drive is not labeled drive letter D, copy the 710prod.srl file from the DVD to your workstation.
-Open the file, and change "D:" to match your DVD drive letter for each entry.
+Note: If your DVD drive is not labeled drive letter D, copy the 730prod1.srl file from the DVD to your workstation.
+Open the file, and change D: to match your DVD drive letter for each entry.
 Save the modified file and use it instead of the copy on the DVD for the following steps.